NASCAR Craftsman Truck Series: Camping World and Gander Outdoors Truck Series (2009–2022)

 At the end of the 2008 NASCAR Craftsman Truck Series schedule, Craftsman ended its sponsorship of the series.
 Subsequently, Camping World signed a seven-year contract with NASCAR, rebranding the series as the Camping World Truck Series.

 With decreasing money and increasing costs, the series has struggled financially with sponsorship and prize money, the latter often being low, while the former would prompt teams to shut down to reduce in size.
 Teams like Richard Childress Racing, a Cup team with 31 Truck wins, shut down their Truck operations; in RCR's case, after the 2013 season.
 After the 2014 season, Brad Keselowski stated his Brad Keselowski Racing team had lost $1 million despite recording a win that year, and told the Sporting News: "The truck series, you have to be able to lose money on a constant basis.
 That's just how the system works."
 BKR ended up shutting down after the 2017 season.
-To cut costs, NASCAR required teams to use sealed engines, with teams not being allowed to run at most three races with a previously-used engine.
+To cut costs, NASCAR required teams to use sealed engines, with teams not being allowed to run at most three races with a previously used engine.
 Additionally, NASCAR reduced the maximum number of pit crew members allowed over the wall for a pit stop from seven to five, and required teams to only take either fuel or tires on a single pit stop in 2009.
 This requirement was abandoned for the 2010 season.

 Starting with the 2011 season, NASCAR implemented a new rule that allows drivers to compete for the drivers' championship in only one of the three national touring series (Cup, Xfinity, or Truck) in a given season.
 On January 19, 2016, NASCAR announced the introduction of a playoff format similar to the NASCAR Cup Series Chase for the Championship: the format consists of eight drivers across three rounds, with two drivers being eliminated after each round.
 Starting in 2020 season, the playoff was expanded to 10 drivers, with two being eliminated after the first round and four being eliminated after the second round.

 Camping World signed a seven-year extension in 2014 to remain the title sponsor of the Truck Series until at least 2022.
 On May 8, 2018, NASCAR and Camping World announced the Truck Series' title sponsorship would be switched to its subsidiary Gander Outdoors starting in 2019, renaming it the Gander Outdoors Truck Series.
 The series was slightly renamed to the Gander RV & Outdoors Truck Series in 2020, but returned to the Camping World Truck Series branding the following season.

-Craftsman Truck Series (Stanley Black & Decker era, 2023–present)
+Craftsman Truck Series (2023–present)

 On August 26, 2022, NASCAR announced a multi-year sponsorship deal with Stanley Black & Decker—which had acquired the Craftsman brand from Sears in 2017—under which the series would return to being known as the Craftsman Truck Series beginning in 2023.
 As part of the deal, Stanley Black & Decker also became the official tool brand of NASCAR.